 Lens technology.
+High quality, large view lenses with a wide range for eye positioning are essential for using our displays in near-eye systems.
 We have developed advanced lens technology for microdisplays and head-wearable display systems and hold key patents in these areas.
 Our lens technology permits our OLED-on-silicon microdisplays to provide large field of view images that can be viewed for extended periods with reduced eye-fatigue.
-We have engaged a firm to manufacture our lenses in order to provide them in larger quantities to our customers, assuming the final version of the production lens becomes available and moves into production by our manufacturing partner.
+We have engaged a firm to manufacture our lenses in order to provide them in larger quantities to our customers.